Cedrugs/pdf-parse/README.md

     const render_options = {
         // replace all whitespace with standard spaces (0x20)
         normalizeWhitespace: false,
-        // do not attempt to combine same-line TextItems
+        // do not attempt to combine cedrugse-line TextItems
         disableCombineTextItems: false
     };